 “Cormorants, yes,” said the woman, metaphorically patting a child’s head.

 We left the hide, chastened.

 It seemed that while cormorants flocked to Oare, hobbies were a more unusual sight.
 Doing some reading after our visit, I discovered that birdwatchers enjoy observing birds, but their ultimate goal is to collect sightings of rare birds, referred to as megaticks in twitcher jargon.
 I also discovered that while birdwatchers seek rare birds, they are not nearly so interested in odd ones.
 If a species of bird mates with another species and produces a hybrid, then this unusual and rare individual is not sought after.
 It does not fit into search lists, and is considered, by some schools of thought, as a threat to biodiversity.
 These unfortunate creatures are sometimes more likely to get shot than photographed.
 A new and unknown bird has no value, even if there might only be one example.
 Rarity, it seems, is not solely about how scarce something is.
 A few examples of an old species are rare: a few examples of a new hybrid species are imposters.

-I then wondered if the bird watching world had examples of that other type of rarity valued by collectors – the unusual variation in something very numerous – the Queen’s head upside down on one stamp in ten million, for example.
+I then wondered if the bird watching world had examples of that other type of rarity valued by collectors – the unusual variation in something very numerous – the equivalent of the Queen’s head upside down on one stamp in ten million, for example.
 A brief internet search soon told me that birdwatching made the mainstream press in 2018, when someone spotted an albino house sparrow in Somerset.
 Crucially this rare bird was not a hybrid, but an extremely unusual variation of a common bird – though not as common as they once were, sadly.